inoftrobinson/inoft-generative-portraits/README.md

 ## Credits :

-The base i used for the artificial intelligende side of the system [CycleGan and pix2pix by junyanz]([https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix])
+I used the PyTorch CycleGan and pix2pix github repo as the base for the artificial intelligence side of the system [https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix]